 Preparing OKC for Emergencies

-- Contingency Planning: Oversees planning efforts for natural and man-made hazards.
+- Contingency Planning: OKC OEM oversees planning efforts for natural and man-made hazards.
 OKC OEM maintains many plans including the City’s Emergency Operations Plan (EOP) and its FEMA approved Hazard Mitigation Plan.

-- Public-Private Initiatives: OKC OEM works with private business and non-profit, non-government and faith based organizations to develop capabilities to accomplish preparedness, response, and recovery activities.
+- Public-Private Initiatives: OKC OEM works with private business and non-profit, non-government and faith based organizations to develop the capabilities to prepare for, respond to and recover from disasters.

 - Training and Exercises: OKC OEM conducts citywide preparedness exercises to test plans and response techniques and to identify areas for improvement.